 Their beaks are specially designed to pry open bivalves and then sever the muscles that clamps the mollusk shut.
 Once the muscle is detached, the birds are able to suck the animal out of its shell.
 However, this operation can be a dangerous endeavor for young oystercatchers.
 If the muscle is not severed, the mollusk will shut, trapping the oystercatcher and drowning it in the incoming tide.

 Adults may also use their beaks as a hammer to break apart mollusk shells.
 These opportunistic creatures may also prey on crustaceans, insects, jellyfish and even small fish.
 Oystercatchers will reach breading maturity by the age of 3.
 They will then choose a mate for life.

 Their nests can be laid along shell mounds, beach fronts and marshes.
 Oystercatchers typically lay two to four eggs in shallow depressions.
 Communal care for eggs has been noted in some groups of oystercatchers.
 One male and two females may tend up to six eggs in two different nests.
 In either case, the eggs will incubate for about a month before hatching.

-Oceanfront development, avian and mammalian predation and over washes from tides and boats as well as human disturbances have all caused a serious decline in oystercatcher populations.
+Oceanfront development, avian and mammalian predation and over washes from tides and boats affect them.
+Human disturbances have also caused a serious decline in oystercatcher populations.

-By kathleen McMenamin, Master Naturalist, H2O Sports
+By Kathleen McMenamin, Master Naturalist